jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 View the site in your host machine's web browser at http://192.168.56.4:8000.

 Log in with the username (admin) and password (admin) in MAKAHIKI_ADMIN_INFO.
-See "Appendix A.0.3.
-Troubleshooting /home/vagrant/makahiki_env.sh" to change them.

 To stop either of the servers, type Control-C in the virtual machine terminal.
 ===============================================================================